 Health and wellbeing at primary school

-- keep long hair tied back, plaited or braided.
+- Keep long hair tied back or braided.

-- remove tangles with a large comb, then comb hair with a thick, white hair conditioner using a fine-toothed comb to get rid of head lice and their eggs (nits) daily until there are no more eggs
+Daily combing with a white hair conditioner using a fine-toothed comb will help get rid of head lice and their eggs (nits).

 NSW Health has more information on head lice.

 Allergies and asthma

 It is important for you to inform the principal and the school if your child has asthma or allergies – not just those diagnosed as severe or food allergies.

 Anaphylaxis is a severe and sudden allergic reaction to allergens such as nuts or shellfish, or insect bites.
 If your child is diagnosed with asthma or at risk of an anaphylactic reaction, you must provide the school with information from your child’s doctor.
 This includes an Action Plan for Anaphylaxis in accordance with the Australasian Society of Clinical Immunology and Allergy (ASCIA).

 The school will develop an individual health care plan to describe your child’s needs and how the school plans to meet these needs during the school day, on excursions and in other school activities such as sport.

 Schools and parents work together to put arrangements in place for health care support.